 Next, open the Employment.csv file downloaded from the Census.
 The Employment Status file contains a lot of data.
 But we are only interested in Column J, which contains the Unemployment Rate.
 To merge this data with the SC_County_2009 file, copy only the numerical data from Column J of the employment status file, and then paste them into the SC_County_2009 file in a new column.
 (Note: Be sure not to sort the data in any files because it will affect the copy/paste process).

-After you paste the data, rename the data from Column D, Pop_Pov and rename the data from Column H, Poverty.
+After you paste the data, rename Column D to Pop_Pov and rename Column H to Poverty.

 Finally, open the Median Income.csv file.
-This file has a lot of data, but we are only interested in the Median Income for each county.
-Column F, contains the Median Income data.
-Copy and Paste the numbers from Column F into, SC_County_2009.
+This file has a lot of data, but we are only interested in the Median Income for each county, which is located in Column F. Copy the numbers from Column F and paste into a new column in SC_County_2009.

 At this point you should have a new file (SC_County_2009) that contains columns: ID, ID2, Counties, Population, Unemployment, Pop_Pov, Poverty, and Income.
 Save the SC_County_2009 file.